All scholarships

 Is the The Regent Global-Pankaj Award to End Conflict fully funded?+

-Funding model: Fully-funded scholarship to the Summit, with cash awards ranging from $10,000 to $100,000 for initiatives.
+Funding model: Fully-funded scholarship to the One Young World Summit; cash awards ranging from $10,000 to $100,000 for initiatives..
 Where listed as fully funded, the award typically covers tuition, monthly stipend, health insurance and round-trip airfare.
 Always confirm the latest funding breakdown on the sponsor's official page.

 When is the application deadline?+